MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-data-jpa-with-azure-mysql.md

 1. When you have entered all of the above information, click **Create**.

-### Configure a firewall rule for your MySQL database server using the Azure portal
+### Configure a firewall rule for your server using the Azure portal

 1. Browse to the Azure portal at <https://portal.azure.com/> and sign in.